pelican-themes/papyrus/README.md

 ```

 ### Generate Articles

-A sample article header is below.
+A sample article header follows below.
 Adding a `Summary` field is highly recommended.
-It substitutes as the article description and gets added into html `<meta name="description" content="...">`.
-Summaries are also used in blog's home page.
-They help to keep similar height article previews without titles, images or code blocks.
+It substitutes as the article description and gets added to the HTML as `<meta name="description" content="...">`.
+Summaries are also used on the blog's home page.
+They help to keep similar height article previews without titles, images, or code blocks.

 ```markdown
 Title: Installation